Ethical Obligations and Professional Responsibilities for Individuals Registered as Trainers with the Aspire Registry

-I, [ trainer’s name ], understand that by registering as a trainer with Aspire and using the Aspire Training Calendar and event tracking system, I have certain ethical obligations and professional responsibilities to uphold.
+I, [NAME], understand that by registering as a trainer with the Aspire Registry and using the Aspire PD Finder (formerly Aspire Training Calendar) and event tracking system, I have certain ethical obligations and professional responsibilities to uphold.

 Ethical Obligations